To cinephiles, “quarantino” might sound like a portmanteau of Quentin Tarantino’s first and last names.

 They're by boutique Goulburn Valley winery Somerset Crossing, which specialises in hand-picked single-vineyard drops, made on a 26-acre property covered with vines planted in 1969.

 The flagons launched in late March, just as coronavirus took over the country.
-But as cases spike again across the state, and more of us opt to stay in, now might be a good time to replenish your quarantine wine stocks.
+But now might be a good time to replenish your quarantine wine stocks.

 A few other red and white varieties will be released in the coming weeks.